scottyeager/info_foundation/src/grid/grid_what.md

 ![](./img/autoimpltech.png)

 ThreeFold's 3Bot SDK (Software Development Kit) technology powers the 3Bot Server.
-The 3Bot Server is th emain component of the Autonomous Layer.
+The 3Bot Server is th main component of the Autonomous Layer.

+Learn more about the main tech components that constitute the capacity and autonomous layer in the next section.